LEGH/Probability-in-Lottery/README.md

-# Probability-in-Lottery
+# Probability applied in Lottery

-Probability and Combinatorics principles can help us to understand better the logic behind Lottery
+Probability and Combinatorics principles can help us to understand better the logic behind Lottery.
+This will help us, without any doubt, to think more carefully in our decisions when we have randomness.

+The goal in this projet is to give some awareness about probabilistic phenomena.